 Turkey’s most prominent and busiest city: Istanbul.
 As the centre of tourism, education, business,

 trade, economy, and health, investors are easily attracted.

-Mediterranean: As the second most popular region for foreign house buyers, the Mediterranean coastline
+Mediterranean: As the second most popular region for foreign house buyers, the Mediterranean

-smaller coastal resorts like Belek that is Turkey’s golfing capital.
+centre and smaller coastal resorts like Belek that is Turkey’s golfing capital.

 Aegean: Heading around to Turkey’s western coast, the Aegean is another favourite destination for

 European buyers with many purchasing holiday apartments and villas on the Bodrum peninsula.
-It’s easy to
+It’s

-all over Turkey and the world.
+spirits from all over Turkey and the world.